robscott/kube-capacity/README.md

 minikube-m02   100m (0%)      100m (0%)    53Mi (0%)         53Mi (0%)       2/110
 ```

-### Filtering By Labels
+### Filtering By Labels/Taints
-For more advanced usage, kube-capacity also supports filtering by pod, namespace, and/or node labels.
+For more advanced usage, kube-capacity also supports filtering by pod, namespace, and/or node labels/taints.
 The following examples show how to use these filters:

 ```
 kube-capacity --pod-labels app=nginx
 kube-capacity --namespace default
 kube-capacity --namespace-labels team=api
 kube-capacity --node-labels kubernetes.io/role=node
+kube-capacity --node-taints node.kubernetes.io/unschedulable:NoSchedule
 ```

 ### JSON and YAML Output